coral-xyz/xnft-quickstart/README.md

-# xnft-quickstart
+# xnft-quickstart-stacc

 Quickstart repo for building your own xNFT.
+Made by https://twitter.com/STACCoverflow, give him a follow :)

 ## Developing